-You are cordially invited to attend the annual meeting of shareholders of INTL FCStone Inc. to be held at The University Club of New York, One West 54th Street, New York, New York on Thursday, February 21, 2013 at 10:00 a.m.
-(Eastern Standard Time).
-At the meeting, shareholders will be asked to vote on the election of nine Directors; the ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the Company's 2013 fiscal year; the approval of the proposed 2013 Stock Option Plan, and to transact such other business as may properly come before the meeting.
+You are cordially invited to attend the annual meeting of shareholders of INTL FCStone Inc. to be held at the Courtyard by Marriott Kansas City at Briarcliff, 4000 N. Mulberry Drive, Kansas City, Missouri on Thursday, February 27, 2014 at 10:00 a.m.
+(Central Standard Time).
+At the meeting, shareholders will be asked to vote on the election of eight Directors; the ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the Company's 2014 fiscal year; an advisory vote on executive compensation; and to transact such other business as may properly come before the meeting.

 Again this year we are using the "Notice and Access" method of providing proxy materials to you via the Internet.
 This process provides you with a convenient and quick way to access your proxy materials and vote your shares, while also conserving resources and reducing the costs of printing and mailing the proxy materials.
-In this regard, last year we realized a savings of approximately 33% in our first year of Notice and Access.
-On or about January 11, 2013, we will mail to our shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy statement and our 2012 Annual Report online and how to vote via the Internet.
-The Notice also contains instructions on how to receive a paper copy of the proxy materials and our 2012 Annual Report.
+On or about January 17, 2014, we will mail to our shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy statement and our 2013 Annual Report online and how to vote via the Internet.
+The Notice also contains instructions on how to receive a paper copy of the proxy materials and our 2013 Annual Report.